Skip to content

 The illustration shows the whole shape of the method; nothing else is being revealed on the page.

-Two gates stand above the method.
+Two checks stand above the method.
 They are not refinements of it.
 They decide whether the method runs at all.

 3.3 Tier 1 — the five triage gates